c445/thanos/docs/components/query.md

                                  Server name to verify the hostname on the returned gRPC certificates.
 See
                                  https://tools.ietf.org/html/rfc4366#section-3.1
+      --web.route-prefix=""      Prefix for API and UI endpoints.
+This allows thanos UI to be served on a sub-path.
+This option is analogous to --web.route-prefix of
+                                 Promethus.
+      --web.external-prefix=""   Static prefix for all HTML links and redirect URLs in the UI query web interface.
+Actual endpoints are still served on / or the web.route-prefix.
+This allows thanos UI to be served behind a reverse proxy that strips a URL sub-path.
+      --web.prefix-header=""     Name of HTTP request header used for dynamic prefixing of UI links and redirects.
+This option is ignored if web.external-prefix
+                                 argument is set.
+Security risk: enable this option only if a reverse proxy in front of thanos is resetting the header.
+The
+                                 --web.prefix-header=X-Forwarded-Prefix option
+                                 can be useful, for example, if Thanos UI is served via Traefik reverse proxy with
+                                 PathPrefixStrip option enabled, which sends the
+                                 stripped prefix value in X-Forwarded-Prefix
+                                 header.
+This allows thanos UI to be served on a sub-path.
       --query.timeout=2m         Maximum time to process query by query node.
       --query.max-concurrent=20  Maximum number of queries processed
                                  concurrently by query node.